dankswoops/dankswoops/README.md

 - 🪂 Parachutist: 5,000 skydives - creator of [MVP](https://raw.githubusercontent.com/dankswoops/dankswoops/main/Mixed%20Vertical%20Piloting.pdf)
 - 👨🏽‍💻 Dev: I can build anything solo, but I enjoy good company while in the IDE
-- ⚡️ Building Zaphub: a Nostr social client with uncensorable speech and unstoppable payments
+- ⚡️ Building x: a Nostr social client with uncensorable speech and unstoppable payments
 - 🫟 Building NostrKeyring: a cross-browser NIP-07 signing extension
 - 🧠 Focus: freedom technology, privacy by design, and zero-knowledge architecture
 - 🌐 Open-source contributor: if IP isn’t a problem, I push to public